rikschennink/rikschennink.nl/_posts/2014-10-09-fronteers-2014-recap.md

 - Use conventions, but pick the right convention for the job.
 Once you’ve chosen one, it often sticks till the end of a project.
 - Use `role=“tab”` to describe a tab element.

 I wonder if a blind user understands the concept of a tab.
-Do we need to communicate the fact that it’s an explicit tab control instead of an on page index?
+Do we need to communicate the fact that it’s an explicit tab control instead of an on-page index?

 - Use [Aria states](http://www.w3.org/TR/wai-aria/states_and_properties), there’s a lot of them, so there’s almost no excuse to use class names.
 [Be careful to not misuse aria attributes though.](https://www.ssbbartgroup.com/blog/2014/06/05/how-not-to-misuse-aria-states-properties-and-roles/)
 - Compares class and attribute selector performance.
 A Greyhound race visualisation is shown, the difference is extremely minimal at first but class takes the lead.
 But the moment an image is loaded it's clear selector performance tweaking is micro optimisation.